Man United next manager odds: Odds shorten again on Glasner - but who else is tipped?

 Michael Carrick – Out of work

 Want to prop bet on football like a pro?
-Check out our Top of the Props tips guide
+Our Top of the Props tips guide has you covered.

 Want more football betting tips?
 Check out our weekly acca guide